Skip to content

 Skip the crowds — swim, climb a hill, breathe

-€458 per private group (up to 8) 5.0 (6 reviews)
+From €458 5.0 (6 reviews)

 Most cruise passengers spend their Split day fighting through the same three streets as five thousand other guests.
 This excursion takes the opposite approach.
 Fifty minutes up the coast from the port sits Primošten, a postcard of a peninsula town that looks like a miniature Dubrovnik without the entrance fee or the selfie sticks.
 Your private driver-guide collects you at the cruise terminal and drives you straight to Raduca Beach, a white-pebble cove with the clearest water on this stretch of coast.
 You swim, you float, you lie on a beach towel — and unless you are unlucky with the weather, the sea is a shade of turquoise that does not photograph honestly.
 After the beach you walk ten minutes into Primošten old town, a tight knot of medieval stone houses, a parish church at the tip of the peninsula, and a handful of family konobe that still serve the same grilled fish the town has been eating for five centuries.
 The finale is Gospa od Loreta — a hilltop sanctuary crowned with a seventeen-metre statue of the Virgin Mary overlooking a 360-degree panorama of the Adriatic, the vineyards, and the islands.
 It is one of the most photographed viewpoints on the Dalmatian coast, and most cruise guests will never hear it exists.
 You will be back at the port with salt in your hair and time to spare before boarding.